fastnsilver/cibox/docs/GETTING_STARTED.md

 ### with Gradle
 You can also use Gradle to build, see [Gradle Builds](base-vm/docs/GRADLE-BUILDS.md)

+### the end result...
-Now you have a base box for use with Vagrant.
+You will have a base box for use with Vagrant.

 ## Build factory-vm